-(e) Mistaken payments regarding independent firms
+(e) Mistaken payments regarding subcontracting firms

-Sometimes a prime contractor will mistakenly include payments to a subcontracting firm in its assessable payroll not knowing that the subcontracting firm is actually an independent firm.
+Sometimes a prime contractor will mistakenly include payments to a subcontracting firm in its assessable payroll.
 Such payments may be retroactively excluded from the prime contractor's assessable payroll.
 This retroactive exclusion, however, may not go back further than the effective date of the registration of the subcontracting firm.